devnull-cz/c-prog-lang/modules/arrays-and-functions-2.md

 ## K&R

-history: you may still see in very old code: K&R definition with types of arguments on separate line(s):
+history: you may still see in very old code: K&R (Kernighan and Ritchie) definition with types of arguments on separate line(s):

 ```C
 int